Skip to contents

 2.1 muscomic

-• mat_counts: a raw count matrix (see ?mat_counts).
+• mat_counts: a raw count matrix with cells as rows and features as columns (see ?exdata_mat_counts).

 library(muscadet)